1Hyena/shellfish/README.md

 # ShellFish
+ShellFish is a Selfish Mining simulator that uses the Monte Carlo method to test the viability of Selfish Mining.
+It is written in JavaScript and its main goal is to reveal once and for all whether Selfish Mining poses any practical threats to the security of Bitcoin (Bitcoin Cash).

 While abstract mathematics may be useful for exploring theoretical implications of even more theoretical conditions, a down-to-earth experiment is necessary to bring some clarity into view.
-ShellFish is a Selfish Mining Simulator written in JavaScript for the better judgement of Bitcoin's (Bitcoin Cash) Proof-of-Work based security model.
-Its main feature is to simulate the aspect of luck in the mining process as closely as possible.
-For that reason, ShellFish also includes a custom difficulty adjustment algorithm in its implementation.
+The main feature of this software is to simulate the aspect of luck in the mining process as well as possible.
+For that reason, ShellFish includes a difficulty adjustment algorithm in its implementation and the virtual miners actually try to solve the mining puzzle to find new blocks.

-This software was made out of scientific curiosity rather than a political bias.
-As a result, the author of this simulator has been convinced that Selfish Mining is a non-issue and has no real-world uses.
-However, enhancemnts (pull requests) from third parties are still welcome because a lot is yet to be improved in the preciseness of this simulator.
+In its current configuration, the selfish mining pool (named ShellFishPool) owns 47% of the global hashing power.
+If the simulator runs for until 15000 blocks get mined, it becomes obvious that the selfish mining pool has gained ownership over 50% of blocks.
+These results are consistent regardless of hown many times the simulation is executed.
+In fact, it is the nature of the Monte Carlo method to produce progressively more precise results as the simulation keeps running.

+On the other hand, if the selfish mining pool controls only 45% of the global hashing power, then their block ownership in the final block chain is also 45%, as expected by the security model of Bitcoin.
+According to this simulator, any hashing power less than 45% results in even lesser ownership over the resulting block chain.
+This means that Selfish Mining with the hashing power lesser than 45% is in fact helping the honest miners and is thus counterproductive for the selfish miner.

+Since any single entity controlling more than 40% of the global hashing power is already a huge threat for the whole network even without Selfish Mining, it is clear that Selfish Mining is a non-issue.
+At the point where a single entity has accumulated such a large proportion of mining power, the Bitcoin network already has bigger fish to fry than the potential threat of Selfish Mining.

 # Author's Tip Jar